The Princess, the Stray Cat, and Matters of the Heart 2

 Developer: TOKYOTOON | Publisher: TOKYOTOON, Fruitbat Factory | Release Date: 2019 | Genre: Casual / Adventure / Visual Novel | Website: N/A | Purchase: Steam

 Completing the main stories opens up a few extra stories for the heroines from the first game.
-These are obviously much shorter than the primary stories, but it’s nice to spend time with Patricia, Michi, Shachi, and Yuuki, again.
-Even Iris and Noel has additional stories that are unlocked.
-Along with these, the game features a ton of “Mewsings” which are short, humorous scenes featuring all kinds of wacky scenarios.
+These are obviously much shorter than the primary stories, but it’s nice to spend time with Patricia, Michi, Shachi, and Yuuki again.
+Even Iris and Noel have additional stories that are unlocked.
+Along with these, the game features a ton of “Mewsings,” which are short, humorous scenes featuring all kinds of wacky scenarios.
 In total, it took us close to 30 hours to complete all the different stories in the game and unlock all the achievements, which is similar to our playtime with the original game.

 System Requirements